polkadot-js/docs/docs/api/FAQ.md

 - query results may just be `Codec` instead of the actual expected type
 - dependent packages, e.g. `api-derive` or `api-contract` may yield TS errors

 For TS users, since the 7.x release, type augmentation is not applied automatically anymore.
-Historically Substrate-specific types and endpoints were typed, which worked in 95% of cases, until any module was changed from default Substrate behavior or types were extended or adjustsed from what Substrate exposes.
-This resulted in any type overrides working in some cases and returning type errors in other critical areas.
+Historically Substrate-specific types and endpoints were augmented, which worked in 95% of cases, until any module was changed from default Substrate behavior or types were extended or adjusted from what Substrate exposes.
+This resulted in any type overrides working in some cases and returning type errors in other critical areas, without a way of adjusting.

-In the 7.x series, overrides are to be explicitly applied anymore.
-For a basic example to restore Substrate-only types like in erealier versions, an `import '@polkadot/api-augment'` is to be applied to your codebase entry point before any imports from the API itself.
+Since the start of the 7.x series, overrides are to be explicitly applied anymore.
+For a basic example to restore Substrate-only types like in earlier versions, an `import '@polkadot/api-augment'` is to be added to your codebase entry point _before_ any imports from the API itself.
 The various shipped aliases available are

 - `import '@polkadot/api-augment/substrate'` - same as the `@polkadot/api-augment` form, the default (and what was applied before the 7.x release)
 - `import '@polkadot/api-augment/kusama'` - applies Kusama types and endpoint augmentation